 After clicking button system will tell if the settings applied successfully or not.

-NOTE 2: Settings will be applied once the device is rebooted from web interface or repowered manually.
+NOTE: Settings will be applied once the device is rebooted from web interface or repowered manually.

 From this menu user may monitor LoRa status and package details.
 Package from gateway side comes from either TCP/IP or RS232/RS485 serial line based on operating mode of device.
-The page also helps users to diagnose radio communication health.

-"Message Time": Device time when the received message.
+"Message Time": Device time when the message received.

 "est. RSSI (dBm)": Estimated RSSI value of the received message in dBm.